HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 ---
 # Data Analysis and Machine Learning Libraries
 Main list of the libraries used in the project of Powdery Mildew Detection and some examples of how these libraries were used is provided below.
-* **Numpy:** It is an open-source, python library used for working with arrays.
-NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines.
+* **Numpy:** It is a general-purpose array-processing package, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions.
 * **Pandas:** It is an open-source, python package used for working with data sets.
-It has functions for analyzing, cleaning, exploring, and manipulating data.
+It has functions for analyzing, cleaning, exploring, manipulating, and visualizing data.
 * **Matplotlib:** It is a cross-platform, data visualization and graphical plotting library for python.
+This provides the capability to plot any data structure, while using minimum memory and cpu in any tool.
-* **Seaborn:** It is Python data visualization library based on Matplotlib.
+* **Seaborn:** It is Python data visualization library, which offers a built in themes for styling matplotlib graphics.
 It will be used to visualize random distributions.
-* **Plotly:** It is an interactive, open-soource, and browser-based gra6.
-Tensorflow: It is an open-sourec machine learning platform focused on deep neural networks.phing library.
-Used to create visualisations within Jupyter notebooks to present the data.
+* **Plotly:** It is a data visualization library written in JavaScript, making graphs inherently interactive.
-* **Streamlit:** It is used to create web apps for data science and machine learnin
+* **Streamlit:** It is used to create web apps for data science and machine learning.
-* **Scikit-learn:**
+* **Scikit-learn:** It is used to train machine learning models for classification.
 * **Tensorflow:** It is an open-source machine learning platform focused on deep neural networks.
-* **Keras:**
+* **Keras:** It is an open-source library that provides a Python interface for artificial neural networks.
+It acts as an interface for the TensorFlow library.
-* **Keras-tuner:** is used to to create Keras tuning model for hyperparameter optimization
+* **Keras-tuner:** It is an easy-to-use, scalable hyperparameter optimization framework that solves the pain points of hyperparameter search.
-* **Protobuf:**
+* **Protobuf:** Protocol Buffers is a free and open-source cross-platform data format used to serialize structured data.
+It is useful in developing programs to communicate with each other over a network or for storing data.
-* **Joblib:** It is a set of tools to provide lightweighting pipelining in Python.
+* **Joblib:** It is a set of tools to provide lightweight pipelining in Python.
 * **PIL:** Python Imaging Library is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.

 ---